Pays out until the policy ends

 - Pay less than Level Term Life Insurance

-- 5 star Defaqto rating for cover, features and benefits
+- Our Life Insurance is rated 5 Stars by Defaqto for features and benefits

 - From just 17p a day to protect your family!